duykhoa/duykhoa.github.io/_posts/2017-05-29-never-go-to-ocean-with-a-teaspoon.md

 Great words.
 Let me walk though it so you can understand the meaning behind.

-Obviously, we can get much water with a teaspoon.
+Obviously, we can't get much water with a teaspoon.
 Ocean is infinite, a teaspoon is too small.

 A bucket is better, we can take some more back home.